ibd1279/vks/README.md

 memory is allocated and released is up to the program, not to this binding.

 ## Completeness
-Currently, the header is only generating implementatations for the features in the "vulkan" API for 1.0, 1.1, and 1.2.
+A list of the enabled features and extensions is available in the [vkxml.yml](https://github.com/ibd1279/vks/blob/main/vkxml.yml) file.

 Nothing is done to "fix" the names of functions or types.
 That means typing "vks.Vk" frequently.
 There are a couple of functions where I've taken a first